 - The levels of performance that make up a rating scale for the level of mastery within each criterion.

-For example, if you wanted to create a rubric to assess participation in the online discussion aspect of an eLearning course or module, you might take a look at a solid example such as this one from University of Wisconsin-Stout.
+For example, if you wanted to create a rubric to assess participation in the online discussion aspect of an eLearning course or module, you might take a look at a solid example such as this one from the University of Wisconsin-Stout.

 There’s a lot more that could be said about how to assess learning, but the three best practices listed above are great starting point.
 The next article in this series will be about Kirkpatrick’s Level 3 Evaluation: Behavior.